YuKitsune/Configuration.Env/README.md

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-1. Fork the Project
-2. Create your Feature Branch (`feature/AmazingFeature`)
-3. Commit your Changes
-4. Push to the Branch
-5. Open a Pull Request

 ## Credits